lmcai/Rafflesiaceae_phylogenomics/2_Alignment_geneTree/README.md

 # Sequence alignment, gene tree inference, data cleaning

-Sequence alignment, gene tree inference, and data cleaning was conducted with the following steps:
+Sequence alignment, gene tree inference, and data cleaning were conducted with the following steps:

-1. First round alignment + tree inference
+1. First-round alignment + tree inference

    Use the mafft-linsi algorithm to align DNA sequences, trim with trimAL (-gt 0.10), remove outgroup sequences (non-Malpighiales) with `get_outgroup.py`, then infer a preliminary maximum likelihood gene trees with IQTREE (1000 ultrafast bootstrap replication and optimal models determined by ModelFinder).